 Bay near Rabaul.
 Shot down by anti-aircraft fire and crashed "two miles

 north of Tavui Point".
 His plane and body were not recovered.

-Declared dead the day of the mission, he is memorialized on the tablets of the missing at Manila American Cemetery.
+Foley was officially declared dead the day of the mission.
+He is memorialized at Manila American Cemetery on the tablets of the missing.